-Millions of infants and children in the developing world die every year from preventable illness, despite donations of life-saving medicines.
+Millions of infants and children in the developing world die every year from preventable diseases, despite donations of life-saving medicines.
 Lack of public health infrastructure in under-resourced communities leads to emphasis on oral delivery for most donated medications, but their bitter taste can compromise patient compliance, particularly in infants and children, with deadly results.
 Bitter taste sensation is mediated by a family of 25 GPCRs recognizing thousands of diverse molecules.
 This multiplicity of receptors frustrates typical strategies for developing specific antagonists.
 We are taking advantage of the fact that the majority of GPCR-mediated taste signaling is transduced by a single G-protein (gustducin).
 By developing antagonists of the interaction between gustducin and bitter taste receptors, we hope to produce agents that can function as transient, universal bitter taste blockers to improve oral medication compliance.

 Exploring and expanding the druggable proteome